Florida Restrictions on Payday Loan Lenders

 Loan Term

-Payday loans can't be for less than seven days or more than 31 days.
+Payday loans can't be for fewer than 7 days or more than 31 days.
 Rollovers are also prohibited. ("Rolling the loan over" means you pay a fee to delay paying back the debt.)
 For example, if you take out a 14-day payday loan, the lender isn't permitted to roll the loan over, charging the fees again, for an additional 14 days—even though the entire length of time would be less than 31 days.
 The term is set when you take out the loan.
 But if you're unable to pay, you can extend the loan term without additional charges or interest.
 (Fla.
 Stat.
 Ann. § 560.404).

 Grace Period